marekandreas/elpa/INSTALL.md

 sugest the [Intel Math Kernel Library Link Line Advisor] (https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor).

-### Choice of ELPA2 compute kernels ###
+### G) Choice of ELPA2 compute kernels ###

-In the default the configure script tries to configure and build all ELPA2 compute kernels which are available for the architecture.
-Then the specific kernel can be chosen at run-time via the api or an environment variable (see the **USERS_GUIDE** for details).
+ELPA 2stage can be used with different implementations of compute intensive kernels, which are architecture dependent.
+Some kernels (all for x86_64 architectures) are enabled by default (and must be disabled if you do not want them), others are disabled by default and must be enabled if they are wanted.

+Every kernel can be enabled with

+--enable-"kernel-types"

+or disabled with

+--disable-"kernel-types"

+During the configure step all possible kernels will be printed, and whether they will be enabled or not.

+It is possible to build *ELPA* with as many kernels as desired, the user can then choose at runtime which kernels should be used.

 It this is not desired, it is possible to build *ELPA* with only one (not necessary the same) kernel for the real and complex valued case, respectively.
-This can be done with the "--with-real-..-kernel-only" and "--with-complex-..-kernel-only" configure options.
+This can be done with the "--with-fixed-real-kernel=NAME" or "--with-fixed-complex-kernel=NAME" configure options.
 For details please do a "configure --help"

-### No MPI, one node shared-memory version of *ELPA* ###

-Since release 2016.05.001 it is possible to build *ELPA* without any MPI support.
-This version can be used by applications, which do not have any MPI parallelisation.
-To set this version, use the "--with-mpi=0" configure flag.
-It is strongly recommmended to also set the "--enable-openmp" option, otherwise no parallelisation whatsoever will be present.

-It is possible to install the different flavours of *ELPA* (with/without MPI, with/without OpenMP) in the same directory, since the library is named differently for each build.

-### GPU support as runtime option ###
-If the target systems has NVIDIA GPUs as accelerator cards *ELPA* can be build with GPU support.
-The configure option "--enable-GPU-support" will trigger a build of the GPU version of ELPA.
-It might be necessary that also the option "--with-cuda-path=[your path to the local cuda installation]" has to be set.

-For GPU support, only models of NIVIDA GPUs with "compute capabillity" > 3.5 are supported.

 ### Doxygen documentation ###
 A doxygen documentation can be created with the "--enable-doxygen-doc" configure option